TorchMoE/MoE-Infinity/README.md

 ## Usage and Examples

 We provide a simple API for diverse setups, including single GPU, multiple GPUs, and multiple nodes.
 The following examples show how to use MoE-Infinity to run generation on a Huggingface LLM model.

+### Important Note

+- The `offload_path` must be unique for each MoE model.
+Reusing the same `offload_path` for different MoE models will result in unexpected behavior.

 ### Sample Code of Huggingface LLM Inference